js-girls/workshop/STEPS.md

 </script>
 ```

-If we reload the page now, we will see a new task popping up in our list: it comes straight from JavaScript!
+If we reload the page now, we will see a new task pop up in our list and it comes straight from JavaScript!

 **What we just did:**
   * We used the `document.querySelector()` DOM API to access our `#task-list` element